Learn about investing in Lucid Motors stock now that the SPAC merger with Churchill Capital Corp IV (CCIV) is official.

 Will Lucid Motors be a Motley Fool Stock Advisor Recommendation?

-Considering the Fool’s early Tesla buy recommendation, I wouldn’t be surprised if Lucid Motors stock becomes a top pick after the IPO.
+Considering the Fool’s early Tesla buy recommendation and push for forward-looking companies (especially in the EV space), I wouldn’t be surprised if Lucid Motors stock becomes a top pick.

 Lucid Motors may also receive a recommendation by the Motley Fool Rule Breakers newsletter or other premium services.
 Both services have handily beaten the broader market since the early 2000s.